harish-guda/personal-website/content/about.md

 Hi.

-I am Harish Guda.
-I am an Assistant Professor in the [NASPO Department of Supply Chain Management](https://wpcarey.asu.edu/supply-chain-management-degrees) at the [W.P.
+I am Harish Guda, an Assistant Professor in the [NASPO Department of Supply Chain Management](https://wpcarey.asu.edu/supply-chain-management-degrees) at the [W.P.
 Carey School of Business](https://wpcarey.asu.edu) at [Arizona State University](https://www.asu.edu/).

 My research interests are at the interface of technology, service operations management and marketplace design (in particular, platforms).

-I enjoy theory.
+I enjoy theory, and elegant models.
+Outside of work, I run (a lot) and drink coffee (perhaps too much).

 ## Contact